 FREE for EFA members!* Sensitivity reads have become an additional check in fiction publishing.
-This webinar recording will look at how an editor should approach a sensitivity read, what issues it should include, how it differs from developmental and line editing, and how you can become recognized as a sensitivity reader.
+This webinar recording looks at how an editor should approach a sensitivity read, what issues it should include, how it differs from developmental and line editing, and how you can become recognized as a sensitivity reader.

 Lourdes Venard has more than 30 years of writing and editing experience.
 After working in journalism, she switched to fiction editing.
 In both careers, she has always worked to make sure diversity and sensitivity is on the page.
 She also teaches copyediting courses through EFA and the University of California, San Diego.